ibhavikmakwana/extension_method_workshop/public/step_02/instructions.md

 This class contains a method that returns a formatted currency as `String` and it expects an `int` parameter called `decimalDigits`.

-You can use it in your dart/flutter code like this
+You can use it in your dart code like this

 ```dart
 final formattedCurrency =  Util.formatCurrency(1500);